 On December 20, 2013, President Obama signed H.R.
 3588, the "Community Fire Safety Act of 2013" into law.
 The Community Fire Safety Act of 2013 exempts fire hydrants from SDWA lead level standards for pipes, fittings, fixtures, solder, and flux.

-Water systems must position themselves to comply by January 4, 2014.
+As of January 2014, all water systems had to be in compliance with the law even though there are not implementing regulations.
 In addition to the FAQs provided by EPA systems have (1) information provided by their state, (2) past practice (e.g., implementation of the initial lead ban), and (3) best professional judgment as guides.
 Compliance steps can include:

 - Updating existing procurement processes,